DukeLurkin/Horiseon-accessibility/README.md

 THEN I find a concise, descriptive title

+## What I actually did
+* All div elements in HTML where changed to properly reflect their semantic properties.
+* CSS code was moved to better reflect the page layout.
+* CSS code was condensed to avoid redundancy.
+* Link was added to "search engine optimization" in header so it brings you to the SEO article.
+* alt tags added to all images in HTML.
+* I changed the title to the marketing company name.

 ## Installation

 N/A

 ## Usage

-You can use this site to see if I'm any good at coding
+You can use this site to see if I'm any good at coding.

 ## Credits